jimflowers/igt/README.md

 Reliabilty will be measured to understand the efficacy of Step 4a.
 Addresses a need to improve the speed and efficiency of analyzing documents for institutions -- seen as a major barrier to more fully exploring the theory.

+I am learning the following:

+javascript
+nodejs
+git and github
+vs code (impressive tool)
+natural language processing
+and a few other things along the way.

+This will either be wildly successful or I will learn trying!